 The duo “The Connor Brothers” are fictional characters, a pseudonym.
 The couple broke into the art world in 2012, when Franklyn and Brendan Connor, escaping a Christian cult that had cut them off from modern society as children.
 After fleeing at the age of 16, they were bombarded with new images and experiences that they found difficult to understand.
 In their efforts to create order, they processed the new world with the help of sketchbooks, from which a series of paintings would eventually emerge.
 These pieces were in turn sold in auction houses and galleries around the world.

 The Connor Brothers work beyond the canvas, blending truth and artistry to both delight and disorient their audience.
-GALERIE FRANK FLUEGEL has had the duo in its program since 2019.
+FRANK FLUEGEL GALERIE has had the duo in its program since 2019.
 Every interaction with their work plays with emotions, reality and the need for distraction.

 Their success eventually made history an obstacle, so they revealed themselves but kept their stage name.
 Although their identity became known, the fictional biography can still be found everywhere, alongside the art they jointly develop as a form of therapy.